AlvFolgado/alvfolgado.github.io/_posts/2017-06-10-phpcommandiargumenti.md

 Received:
 ```

 The space that let us performing the Argument Injection now is backfiring our ability to exploit it.
-An awesome study by LegalHackers about  the target binary properties let us know that we can exploit the use of characters inside environmental variables strings of exim4 (more details in  the previous link).
+An awesome study by Legal Hackers about  the target binary properties let us know that we can exploit the use of characters inside environmental variables strings of exim4 (more details in  the previous link).

 ```bash
 Payload: